-His face will appear on the Australian $50 note and he will have a suburb in the Australian capital Canberra named after him.
-His name will also be given to a building in the University of Melbourne, the largest lecture theatre in the University of Adelaide's medical school, a lecture theatre and professorship in the John Curtin School of Medical Research, a joint Royal Society-ANU lecture and travelling fellowship, a fellowship at Lady Margaret Hall, Oxford, and a building belonging to the Queen's College.
+His face appears on the Australian $50 note and he has a suburb in the Australian capital Canberra named after him.
+His name is also given to a building in the University of Melbourne, the largest lecture theatre in the University of Adelaide's medical school, a lecture theatre and professorship in the John Curtin School of Medical Research, a joint Royal Society-ANU lecture and travelling fellowship, a fellowship at Lady Margaret Hall, Oxford, and a building belonging to the Queen's College.

 1946 - Florey continues working on antibiotics at the Sir William Dunn School of Pathology at Oxford University.
 One of his group's most famous accomplishments is the development of the broad-spectrum antibiotic cephalosporin C in 1954.

-Florey will also study the role of white cells in the fight against viruses and bacteria, laying the foundations for current understanding of the vaccination process.
+Florey also studies the role of white cells in the fight against viruses and bacteria, laying the foundations for current understanding of the vaccination process.

-1950s - When various strains of bacteria begin to become resistant to penicillin the drug is chemically altered to restore its effectiveness.
-However, developing resistance will be an ongoing problem for penicillin, along with other antibiotics.
+1950s - When various strains of bacteria begin to become resistant to penicillin, the drug is chemically altered to restore its effectiveness.
+However, developing resistance becomes an ongoing problem for penicillin, along with other antibiotics.

 1958 - Florey opens the John Curtin School of Medical Research in Canberra.